 A main challenge in this kind of analysis is to overcome the issue of endogeneity arising from firms' potential choice of manufacturing locations.
 Exporting firms may decide to build a plant at a particular location to serve the domestic market (in addition to exporting) or use local inputs or benefit from externalities of industrial clusters.
-Although these issues have no definitive solution, this paper attempts to circumvent them by using the rich datasets on domestic sales and purchases by firms, along with information on the historical pattern of entry of firms into exporting.
-Till late, Pakistan has been a relatively protectionist economy2.
-Most firms were established near major population centres in the hinterland to serve the domestic market in the restrictive trade policy regime.
+Although these issues have no definitive solution, this paper attempts to circumvent them by exploiting the information on the historical pattern of entry of firms into exporting and the changes in inland distance caused by a shift in the US security policy after the events of 9/11.
+Till late, Pakistan has been a relatively protectionist economy.
+3 Most firms were established near major population centres in the hinterland to serve the domestic market during the restrictive trade policy regime.
 However, many firms started exporting in the early 2000 following the economic reforms of military regime, which came to power by toppling the elected government in 1999.
 This paper exploits this change in trade policy regime together with information on cultural and ethnic factors to show that potential endogeneity arising from the manufacturing location choice is unlikely to bias our findings.
-We show that the locations of firms in the hinterland is driven mainly by ethnic and historical factors rather than on participation into exporting or efficiency concerns.
+We show that the locations of firms in the hinterland is driven mainly by ethnic and historical factors rather than participation into exporting or efficiency concerns.

 The key contribution of this paper lies in its comparison of the trade-restricting effects of internal and external distances together, which remains under-researched in the micro-literature on firms.
 Quantitative models of international trade use mainly distance between countries in gravity estimations and find robust evidence of its trade-impeding effect (for a survey see Head and Mayer, 2014).
 Existing micro literature in this stream (e.g. Bernard et al., 2007; Eaton et al., 2004; Mayer and Ottaviano, 2008) also focuses mainly on the responses of trade margins to the international component of distance.
-Some studies examine the role of the domestic component of transportation and show that the inland distance effect is larger and is particularly large in developing countries (Coşar and Demir, 2016; Donaldson, 2015; Van Leemput, 2016)3.
+Some studies examine the role of the domestic component of transportation and show that the inland distance effect is larger and is particularly large in developing countries (Coşar and Demir, 2016; Donaldson, 2015; Van Leemput, 2016)4.
 In this line of literature, Coşar and Demir (2016) explore the effect of improvements in transportation infrastructure on regional access to international markets in Turkey and show that the effect is transmitted through extensive margins.
-In related work, Hillberry and Hummels
+In related work, Hillberry and Hummels (2008)5 focus on the effects of domestic spatial frictions on trade margins for intra-national shipments in the US, and Limão and Venables (2001) examine the effect of geography on transportation costs and trade volume across countries.
+These two streams of literature focus on international and domestic components of distance in isolation, whereas this paper examines the differential effects of both elements in tandem.
+Moreover, it informs on the differential effect of each element of distance on trade margins and explores the heterogeneity of the distance effect along multiple dimensions of firm and product characteristics, which the above studies do not examine.

-2 Although the country has gradually opened to trade, its import tariffs are the highest in the region.
+3 Although the country has gradually opened to trade, its import tariffs are the highest in the region.

-3 In another related paper, Crozet and Koenig (2010) use domestic transportation distances for French firms' exports to adjacent countries to compute the structural parameters of Chaney's (2008) model.
+4 In another related paper, Crozet and Koenig (2010) use domestic transportation distances for French firms' exports to adjacent countries to compute the structural parameters of Chaney's (2008) model.